Mike's X Developer API Blog

 Now that the server is running locally, you'll need to host it to generate a publicly-available HTTPS URL.

-, deployed to a cloud environment, or any other means you wish.
+This can be done for free using public tools like ngrok, deployed to a cloud environment, or any other means you wish.

 In the next section, we'll register the URL with X so we can start receiving events.